ThibautGery/ThibautGery.github.io/_drafts/2017-03-02-writing-pure-functions-in-scala-with-mutable-structure.md

 | takeWhile using recursion (in milliseconds)        | 11     | 5436     | 13694     |
 | takeWhile using local state (in milliseconds)      | 11     | 4182     | 8699      |

-As expected, the version used in faster.
+As expected, the version used in the core library is faster than mine.

 For core method like `dropWhile` optimization is important.
 The question is should I do it in my code?
 There is no clear answer to that but I try to follow this methodology by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth)

 > [premature optimization is the root of all evil](http://wiki.c2.com/?PrematureOptimization)

-I premature optimize my code only if those conditions are fulfilled unless I will first measure and act if the product is slow:
+I prematurely optimize my code only if those conditions are fulfilled unless I will first measure and act if the product is slow:

 * the optimization is straightforward: don't spend too much time on a function that might not even be critical
 * the refactoring doesn't hurt the readability: if the code is fast but cannot be maintained, your product is dead